IFTTT Pro

 Adding a paid-for subscription in a bid to cover ongoing server costs and create new features is an increasingly common move in the smart home business, but one which has angered many customers.

-Wink caused controversy earlier this year when it asked all users to start paying $5 a month to keep using their existing system.
+Wink caused controversy earlier this year when it asked all users to pay $5 monthly to keep using their existing system.
 Wyze also introduced a pay-what-you-like option for its AI-powered person detection system, after realizing it couldn't be added to the company's cut-price security cameras for free, as originally hoped.
 This year also saw Mellow introduce a $6 monthly subscription, which if not paid meant the smart sour vide customers had paid $400 for would stop working.

 IFTTT's plans have received a mixed reception from users.
 Posting on Reddit, one said: "I was pretty disappointed...Three [custom applets] for free is just not enough.
 It will turn off new users.
 They will never know how great IFTTT is."
-To which another user replied: "It'll turn off old users as well.
+Another user replied, "It'll turn off old users as well.
 This is the straw that'll severely hurt the camel."

 Addressing the wider shift to subscriptions among smart home services, another user summed up the feelings of many: "I understand companies have to make money.
 I get that services cost.
 But honestly, I am getting tired of so many apps and services going to the subscription model...sure it's only a couple bucks a month but it starts adding up fast with so many developers going down this road."